 Hotel rooms aren't known for being spacious.
 You're usually tripping over your suitcases as you squeeze your way into a closet-sized bathroom.
 Not so at The Palazzo.
 These standard rooms, which are all suites, are a whopping 720 square feet.
 That's bigger than your one-bedroom apartment.
 The bathroom alone is 130 square feet.
 If you need us, we’ll be soaking in the Roman tub watching TV on the flat-screen.

-The restaurants at The Palazzo come from the who's who of the culinary world.
+The restaurants at The Palazzo are from the who's who of the culinary world.
 Take Cut by illustrious chef Wolfgang Puck.
 This stylish steakhouse offers cutting-edge interior design and a sophisticated menu of the finest prime beef.
-Then there’s Carnevino, an Italian-themed steakhouse by chef Mario Batali, with an international wine list from winemaker Joe Bastianich.
-Morel's French Steakhouse & Bistro is a contemporary restaurant where traditional French cuisine meets the popular flavors of American cooking.
-Plus, you can experience an amazing evening of modern Brazilian/Japanese cuisine at SushiSamba or enjoy a delicious specialty hamburger with a variety of unusual toppings at i♥burgers.
+But that's just the beginning.
+There's also Carnevino, an Italian-themed steakhouse by Chef Mario Batali, with an international wine list from winemaker Joe Bastianich; and Morel's French Steakhouse & Bistro, a contemporary restaurant where traditional French cuisine meets American cooking.